 Drawing on his own history with gaming and his experience with his patients, Kriss illustrates how video games can help us to explore our potential, make sense of our lives’ complexities and even heal our minds.
 Games, he shows, like the people who play them, are diverse and complicated, and to understand them it is vital to examine not only isolated games but also each individual player–game relationship.

-Open World offers an accessible and empathic framework through which players, parents and curious onlookers can understand our vital and evolving relationship with video games.
+Universal Play offers an accessible and empathic framework through which players, parents and curious onlookers can understand our vital and evolving relationship with video games.